Where are all the advanced English lessons online?

 Rachel is a professionally trained opera singer.
 She uses her unique training to help you get the perfect English sound.
 Check out her advanced English lessons online!

 engVid teaches English to a variety of levels.
-They offer quite a few online English video lessons that are good for advanced English learners.
-The advanced English vocabulary playlist below is a good one to start with.
+They offer over 120 free online English video lessons for advanced English learners.
+The following, for example, is a lesson that’ll teach you how to use adjectives as nouns in under 10 minutes:

 Now that you’ve started, though, how do you find social media resources that are truly targeted to your advanced level?
 Doing this may seem overwhelming, but it’s easier than you think.